rileyseow/personhood-litguide-scraper/README.md

     - Expanding scraper to other study guide websites: LitCharts, SparkNotes, and CliffNotes (scalability)
     - Decompose main function into separate functions / files; have one main file to run both CollectNovelData.py and CollectCharacterData.py (structure)

-Uses imports asyncio, aiohttp, time, csv, re, charset_normalizer, and BeautifulSoup (https://beautiful-soup-4.readthedocs.io/en/latest/) with SoupStrainer.
+Uses imports asyncio, aiohttp, time, lxml, csv, re, charset_normalizer.

 Originally written for the Literary Lab as part of a CESTA internship (Summer 2020).
 Being redone now for practice purposes.